HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 ##### Actors

-- Caregiver
+- Caregiver (includes licensed providers and others that interact with the patient to assess social risk, set goal, and determine/recommend referrals )
-- Care Coordinator
+- Care Coordinator (coordinates the care and referral activities but normally does not make assessment, goal, or referral decisions)
-- Patient
+- Patient (consumer, client, ect.)
 - Coordination Platform (CP)
 - Community Based Organization (CBO)